bbglab/oncodrive3d/tools/preprocessing/README.md

 Run `oncodrive3d build-datasets --mane_only` to generate the MANE mapping files consumed by `prepare_samplesheet.py`.
 If you plan to reuse canonical structures, run a separate `oncodrive3d build-datasets --mane` (or default `oncodrive3d build-datasets`) so you also have the AlphaFold canonical bundle whose `pdb_structures/` matching the missing MANE structures can be retrieved by the tools.

 After running the tools and predicting the missing structures using the nf-core/proteinfold pipeline, rerun `oncodrive3d build-datasets --mane_only --custom_mane_pdb_dir ... --custom_mane_metadata_path ...` to inject the curated bundle into the final MANE-only datasets.

+_Note: both scripts reach external services, so they must run from an environment with internet access._

 ## Tool overview